-- Whisk the eggs of yolks in a separate bowl.
-Add one ladleful of the now hot coconut milk to the eggs while whisking quite vigorously.
-What you’re doing is tempering the eggs and slowly bringing the temperature up without cooking the eggs and risking that they scramble.
-Add two or three other ladlefuls of the coconut milk mixture and incorporate them to the eggs while whisking continuously.
+- Whisk the eggs or yolks in a separate bowl.
+Temper the eggs by adding one ladleful of the now hot coconut milk while whisking quite vigorously to slowly bring the temperature up without cooking the eggs.
+Add two or three more ladlefuls of the coconut milk mixture and incorporate them to the eggs while whisking continuously.

 - Whisk for a couple of minutes non-stop to form a thick custard.
-Make sure it doesn’t get too hot and the simmering water doesn’t touch the bowl.
+Make sure it doesn’t get too hot and the simmering water doesn’t touch the mixture.

-- You can add any other flavoring you want to use once the custard is cold enough to put a finger in it and feel comfortable.
+- You can add any other flavoring you want to use once the custard is cold enough to comfortably put a finger in it.